scrapjs/require-stub/README.md

 ###### How does it work?

-Via getters/setters on global `module.exports` ans `exports` variables.
+Via getters/setters on global `module.exports` ans `exports` variables and synchronous XMLHttpRequest.

 Best wishes,

-Deema ©.
+Deema.